Search Warrants

 Attorneys for Search Warrants in Tampa, FL

-Never make a statement to any law enforcement officer until after you have spoken with an attorney.
-To invoke your right to remain silent under the 5th and 6th Amendments, you can simply say:
+Never make a statement to any law enforcement officer until you have spoken with an attorney.
+To invoke your right to remain silent under the 5th and 6th Amendments, you can say:

-“I am invoking my right to counsel and my right to remain silent until my attorney is present.”
+“I am invoking my right to an attorney and to remain silent until my attorney is present.”

 Then remain silent.
-If you are arrested, then you can provide your name, date of birth, and other basic biographical information, but you are not required to make any other statement.
+If you are arrested, you can provide your name, date of birth, and other basic biographical information, such as your address, but you are not required to make any other statement.

 Call us at (813) 250-0500 to discuss your case.